 Do not wait until hauling is finished to release sharks.
 Return them to the sea as soon as possible.

-Do not handle any shark by the tail (ie posterior half of the body).
+Do not handle any shark by the tail (i.e. posterior half of the body).

 Do not cut or punch holes through the shark’s body.

-Do not gaff, drag, kick or pull a shark and do not insert hands into the gill slits.
+Do not gaffor kick a shark and do not insert hands into the gill slits.

 Longline